How To Naturally Dye with Marigold FlowersOriginally published on October, 19th 2020. Last updated on April 20th, 2022 Skip to Recipe

 Getting Started with Natural Dyeing

-I believe there are two different kinds of dyer’s out there.
+I believe there are two different kinds of dyers out there.
 There are the ones who want to measure everything out and make a repeatable process, and the ones who want to just go for it.
 If you are the one who just wants to go for it, then just go for it!
 Dyeing is an art and if you have a vision, let that come through!

 However, I do believe that following a repeatable process will make the dyeing much more enjoyable.
 This will allow you to experiment with different methods, saturation, designs, etc. I also recommend following the directions below to prep your fabrics for the best results possible.

 When dyeing fabrics with natural elements such as flowers, and botanicals, it is recommended that you prepare your fabrics.
 There are two steps of preparation.
-The first step a a scouring bath and the next step is a mordant bath.
+The first step is a scouring bath and the next step is a mordant bath.
 These two baths prep the fabric to accept the dye.

 What You Will Need

-There are a materials you need to get started.
+There are a few materials you will need to get started.
 Most importantly you will need white fabrics to dye.
 This can be either cotton fabric (cellulose) or silk/wool (protein).
 They both work great, however, you need to prepare them just slightly differently!

 Next, you will need two large stainless steel pots that you can heat up on the stove.
 These will be used for the two baths we will talk about next along with the actual dyeing.